Antonio Luna: Assassination and aftermath

 Immediately after Luna's death, confusion reigned on both sides.
 The Americans even thought Luna had taken over to replace Aguinaldo.
 Luna's death was publicly declared only by June 8, and a circular providing details of the event released by June 13.
 While investigations were supposedly made concerning Luna's death, not one person was convicted.
 Later, General Pantaleon García said that it was he who was verbally ordered by Aguinaldo to conduct the assassination of Luna at Cabanatuan.
 His sickness at the time prevented his participation in the assassination.
 Aguinaldo would be firm in his stand that he had nothing to do with the assassination of Luna.

-The death of Luna, the most brilliant and capable of the Filipino generals at the time, was a decisive factor in the fight against the American forces.
+The death of Luna, acknowledged to be the most brilliant and capable of the Filipino generals at the time, was a decisive factor in the fight against the American forces.
 Despite mixed reactions on both the Filipino and American sides on the death of Luna, there are people from both sides who nevertheless developed an admiration for him.
-General Frederick Funston, who received the credit of capturing Aguinaldo at Palanan, Isabela, stated that Luna was the "ablest and most aggressive leader of the Filipino Republic."
+General Frederick Funston, who captured Aguinaldo at Palanan, Isabela, stated that Luna was the "ablest and most aggressive leader of the Filipino Republic."
 For General James Franklin Bell, Luna "was the only general the Filipino army had."
 General Robert Hughes remarked that "with the death of General Luna, the Filipino army lost the only General it had."
 Meanwhile, Apolinario Mabini, former Prime Minister and Secretary of Foreign Affairs, had this to say: "If he was sometimes hasty and even cruel in his resolution, it was because the army had been brought to a desperate situation by the demoralization of the soldiers and the lack of ammunitions: nothing but action of rash courage and extraordinary energy could hinder its dissolution."
 Of the Filipino armed forces organized during Luna's service in the army, Major General Henry Ware Lawton commented, "Filipinos are a very fine set of soldiers, far better than the Indians...
 Inferior in every particular equipment and supplies, they are the bravest men I have ever seen...
 I'm very well impressed with the Filipinos!"
 Lawton later recanted this statement.